This blog may contain affiliate links. Read our disclosure policy for more info.

 If you’re looking to get the most out of your experience at Cahuita National Park and want to see all the wildlife, hiring a guide is a good idea.
 Local guides are trained to spot animals that you might miss and are sure to give you lots of interesting information about the park and its vibrant plant and animal life.

 I often love to do things without a tour, but spotting wildlife just isn’t one of them.
 For that reason, I used a guided tour in Cahuita, and after spotting so much wildlife, I was so glad I did!
-You can choose to either hire a guide at the entrance and negotiate a fee or book one of the recommended tours we mention later on in this blog.
+You can choose to either hire a guide at the entrance and negotiate a fee or book this half day Cahuita National Park for $85 USD.
+If you want more info and further recommendation keep reading because we talk more about our favorite tours later on in this blog.

 With that said, while hiring a guide might add to your experience, it certainly isn’t necessary.
 It’s an added expense, and you’ll still have a perfectly wonderful time exploring on your own.
 We would recommend skipping a guide for budget travelers.
 But if you do so, take your time in the park, so you have more chances of spotting wildlife.